Insight: Smooth Qatar handover rooted in turbulent past of 'Father Emir'

 "Now, the new emir comes without any baggage.
 And he has plenty of money.
 He has no constraints.
 The old emir will still have a vision and power.
 He will stand behind the (new) emir.
 And he believes that the vision will guide his son."

-Hamad Bin Jassim was dropped from both his ministerial positions, and late on Tuesday evening he also lost his post as vice-chairman of the Qatar Investment Authority, according to an official announcement.
+Although Hamad Bin Jassim was dropped from both his ministerial positions, he may retain his post as vice-chairman of the Qatar Investment Authority.

 His departure from the cabinet has stirred speculation that recent setbacks by Syrian rebels armed by Qatar were the real reason for the abdication.
 Rebels backed by Qatar and other Gulf Arab states have suffered reversals on the battlefield at the hands of President Bashar al-Assad's forces.